Missouri QSO Party Log Submission

 - The CABRILLO log file should have as many of the Cabrillo HEADER tags filled in as possible, but most importantly the CALLSIGN: and EMAIL: fields must be filled in, or it will not be accepted as a CABRILLO file.
 Most logging programs do this automatically or you can fill in the missing data using a text editor.

-- Name your logfile with your callsign.
-Example: W0MA.LOG or W0MA.TXT or W0MA.xls or W0MA.csv.
+- Name your logfile with your callsign in all caps, no spaces or special characters.
+Example: W0MA.LOG or W0MA.TXT or W0MA.XLS or W0MA.CSV.

 - When submitting by e-mail, make the subject of the e-mail your callsign and nothing else, or the robot may reject your e-mail as SPAM.